dibyendumajumdar/ravi/README.md

 License
 -------
-Will be MIT similar to Lua.
+Will be same as Lua.

 Language Syntax
 ---------------